 - The accounts of baptism in the New Testament required full immersion.

-- Baptism is explained as a burial into the death of Jesus Christ.
+- Baptism is a burial into the death of Jesus Christ.

 And now why are you waiting?
 Arise and be baptized, and wash away your sins, calling on the name of the Lord.